Chapter 4 Type System

 If not all variants are covered, an else clause is required:

-choose s when Circle(r): computeCircleArea(r) else 0.0 ; handles Rectangle and Triangle
+choose s: when r: Circle: computeCircleArea(r) else 0.0 ; handles Box and Empty

 Option Type